-A little further along is Deloraine where you will find the Great Western Tiers Visitor Centre and the Folk Museum.
-The kids will be entertained and captivated by the musical water fountain.
+A little further along is Deloraine where you will find the Great Western Tiers Visitor Centre and the Deloraine and District Folk Museum.
+Originally opened as a family and commercial inn in 1864, it’s now a tourist attraction home to plenty of interesting exhibits about Tasmanian history.
+The kids will be entertained and captivated by the musical water fountain, while the extensive garden is a must-see and the Pioneer Walk for views of reclaimed heritage buildings.
 There is also a statue of the champion racehorse Malua, who won the 1884 Melbourne Cup – be sure to get a photo in front of him!
+Get a family pass to the museum for only $16 when you present the LetsGoKids voucher!

 Chudleigh and Mole Creek aren’t far from Deloraine.
-Mole Creek has some caves to explore and the countryside is known to be a favoured area for Tasmanian Tigers – they are supposed to be extinct but people think they see them!
-Mole Creek also is home to Trowunna Wildlife Park where you can view devils, wombats, kangaroos in a natural bush setting.
+Mole Creek has some caves to explore – choose between three different tours through underground rivers and the Marakoopa Cave.
+You’ll be sure to spot some glow worms, and maybe even a platypus on the walk down through Fern Glade to the cave.
+The countryside is known to be a favoured area for Tasmanian Tigers – they are supposed to be extinct but people think they see them!
+Use the LetsGoKids voucher for 10 per cent off a family pass at the Caves.
+Mole Creek also is home to Trowunna Wildlife Park where you can view the famous native devils, wombats, kangaroos in a natural bush setting.
+The privately-owned park is all about conservation and education, meaning the family can interact with plenty of unique animals in safety.
 The local kangaroos come and ask the kids for a pat and chat – they will love it!

 Elizabeth Town is known for the fresh produce.
 Ashgrove Cheese, Christmas Hills Raspberry Farm and VDL Creamery are all here which provide hours of fun with free tastings, awesome cafes, products and ice creams.
 The Elizabeth Town Bakery is a must visit, with so many food options, you won’t know what to choose!

-Latrobe is famous for pristine Warrawee Reserve which is home to a large platypus population.
+Latrobe is famous for pristine Warrawee Reserve, which is home to a large platypus population.
 It is also home to the Axeman’s Hall of Fame.
-The House of Anvers and Cherry Shed are here.
-The Cherry Shed has great meals and a children’s playground so that they are out of your hair for a little while!
+The House of Anvers is here and makes for a fantastic family activity in the Tiers.

 The Great Western Tiers has so much to offer for families with so much to do and see, the kids are going to be happy, but so will you!